robinpokorny/relay-tutorial-newsfeed/README.md

-# Newsfeed Application Example
+# Newsfeed Application Example - Completed Tutorial

-The Relay application is designed to be used in conjunction with the Relay documentation to demonstrate the APIs, concepts, and principles of Relay and their use in building Relay applications.
+This is a **fully completed** version of the Relay Newsfeed tutorial application.
+It serves as a working reference implementation that demonstrates the APIs, concepts, and principles of Relay in a full-fledged example application.

+## About This Repository

+This repository contains the finished state of the [official Relay tutorial](https://relay.dev/docs/tutorial/intro/).
+All tutorial steps have been completed, making this a complete, working example of a Relay application with GraphQL.

+**Original Tutorial**: This project is based on the [Relay tutorial starter code](https://github.com/relayjs/relay-examples/tree/main/newsfeed) from the official Relay examples repository.

+If you're looking to follow along with the tutorial step-by-step, you may want to start with the original starter code.
+This repository is ideal for:

+- Reference when working through the tutorial
+- Understanding the final implementation
+- Exploring a complete Relay application example
+- Learning Relay best practices in a working codebase

 ## Getting Started